Veinar/dracan/README.md

 Dracan includes a built-in health check feature to monitor the application's status.
 By default, health checks are enabled and the application listens on port **9000** at the root location (`/`).

-User may customize port on which Drakan listens for HC requests setting `HEALTHCHECK_PORT`env variable, or may completly disable it using `HEALTHCHECK_DISABLED=false` env variable.
+User may customize port on which Drakan listens for HC requests setting `HEALTHCHECK_PORT`env variable, or may completly disable it using `HEALTHCHECK_DISABLED` env variable.

 ## Contributing